-TABLE II.
-SOME VSC-HVDC INSTALLATIONS
+TABLE II Some VSC-HVDC Installations

-Project Name Location Characteristics
+PROJECT NAME LOCATION CHARACTERISTICS

 (KV) Year (MW) (Km)

 Borwin 1 Germany ±150 2009 400 200

-Caprivi link Namibia ±350 2010 300 951
+Caprivi link Namibia $\pm 350$ 2010 300 951

 Transbay USA ±200 2010 400 85

-EWIC UK ±200 2012 500 261
+EWIC UK $\pm 200$ 2012 500 261

 Inelfe France ±320 2013 1000 65

 Skagerrak 4 Norway ±500 2014 700 244

-TABLE III.
-A COMPARISON OF LCC AND VSC SCHEMES
+TABLE III A COMPARISON OF LCC AND VSC SCHEMES

-LCC VSC Thyristor base technology IGBT base technology The semiconductor can with-stand voltage in either polarity Withstand current in either direction Constant current direction Current direction changes with power Energy is stored inductively Store energy capacitively Turned on by a gate pulse but rely on external circuit for its turn off Both turn on and off is carried out without the help of an external circuit High power capability Lower power capability Good overload capability Has weak overload capability Requires stronger AC systems for excellent performance Operate well in a weak AC systems Requires additional equipment for black start operation Possesses black start capability Requires AC and DC harmonic filters for removal of distortion and harmonics Requires no filter because it generates an insignificant level of harmonics Poor in reactive power control Good reactive power control Large site area, dominated by harmonic filters A more compact site area Requires converter transformer Conventional transformer is used Lower station losses Higher station losses More mature technology Still at its infancy Reversal of power is done by reversing Power is reverse by changing the the voltage polarity current direction Higher voltage capability of over 1000KV Lower voltage capability of almost 600KV Mostly used to transmit bulk power for a long distance Used for transmitting power from remote area with renewable energy Suffers commutation failures as a result Temote area with renewable energy of a sudden drop in the amplitude or phase shift in the AC voltage, which result in dc temporal over-current Though, the effect has no significant impact on the AC systems as it's a self- clearing effect within a few power frequency cycles.
-Ability to turn on as well to be turned off of VSC makes it immune to any voltage dips or transient AC disturbance, therefore, it does not suffer commutation failure.
-Commutation failures, need for change in dc polarity when converter want to change from rectifier to inverter mode make LCC HVDC more problematic to adopt in a multi-terminal HVDC system.
-Reason for low number of LCC base technology for multi-terminal HVDC.
-Suitable for multi-terminal HVDC systems because it does suffer from commutation failures, has independent, multidirectional power flow, and operate with the same voltage polarity.
-During short circuits on the dc line, control of the firing angle of the thyristors valves stops the increase of Continuous conduction in the diode will cause an increase in dc fault current even when the IGBTs are dc fault current.
-This converter control and protections reduces the damage caused by the fault current.
-Incased of overhead lines fault, power transmission is stopped for arc deionization, after which power transmission resumed.
+LCC VSC Thyristor base technology IGBT base technology The semiconductor can with-stand voltage in either polarity Withstand current in either direction Constant current direction Current direction changes with power Energy is stored inductively Store energy capacitively

+Both turn on and off is carried

+out without the help of an

+external circuit

+Lower power capability

+Has weak overload capability

+Operate well in a weak AC

+systems

+Possesses black start capability

+Requires no filter because it

+generates an insignificant level

+of harmonics

+Good reactive power control

+A

+A more compact site area

+Conventional transformer is used

+Higher station losses

+Still at its infancy

+Power is reverse by changing

+the current direction

+Lower voltage capability of

+almost 600KV

+Used for transmitting power

+from remote area with

+renewable energy

+Ability to turn on as well to be turned off makes it immune to

+any voltage dips or transient AC

+disturbance; therefore, it does

+not suffer commutation failure.

+Suitable for multi-terminal

+HVDC systems because it does

+suffer from commutation

+failures, has independent,

+multidirectional power flow,

+and operate with the same

+voltage polarity.

+1

+Continuous conduction in the

+diode will cause an increase in

+dc fault current even when the

+IGBTs are turned off.
+The ac

+IGBTs are turned off.
+The ac circuit breakers at both VSC

+IGBTs are turned off.
+The ac circuit breakers at both VSC HVDC ends must be opened to

-turned off.
+IGBTs are turned off.
 The ac circuit breakers at both VSC HVDC ends must be opened to stop the diode conduction.
-The converter link must be re-started after fault has been removed.
+The

+IGBTs are turned off.
+The ac circuit breakers at both VSC HVDC ends must be opened to

+TABLE IV

-TABLE IV.
-A COMPARISON OF THE THYRISTOR AND IGBT
+A COMPARISON OF THYRISTOR AND IGBT

-Features Thyristors IGBT
+FEATURES THYRISTORS IGBT

 Max.
 Voltage rating (V) 8000 1700

 Voltage blocking Sync/Async Async.

 Voltage blocking Sync/Async Async.

 Gating Pulse Voltage

 Conduction drop (V) 1.2 3

 Switching frequency (KHz) 1 20

 Development target maximum voltage rating (KV) 10 3.5

 Development target maximum current rating (KA) 8 2